someparty/someparty/source/articles/2020-05-10-the-space-that-is-years.html.markdown

 [Listen: Daniel Romano - "Forever Love's Fool" (ft.
 Danny Carey) @ Bandcamp](https://danielromano.bandcamp.com/album/forever-loves-fool-feat-danny-carey "#")

-Haligonian singer/songwriter [Matty Grace](http://mattygrace.bandcamp.com/) recently shared a five-song single from a new project dubbed [Modern Cynics](https://moderncynics.bandcamp.com).
+Haligonian singer-songwriter [Matty Grace](http://mattygrace.bandcamp.com/) recently shared a five-song single from a new project dubbed [Modern Cynics](https://moderncynics.bandcamp.com).
 The band's nimble 'quarantine-core' has the added wrinkle of constraining each song to no more than 12 words.
 That restriction gives the whole set a wonderfully minimalist feel, perfect for tuning out the crushing complexities looming just ahead of us.
 In that way it's very pure and Ramones-like.
 These recordings feature Grace on all instruments and vocals, with mixing and mastering provided by Will Killingsworth.

 In normal times Grace fronts of [Future Girls](https://futuregirls.bandcamp.com/) and recently released a pair of solo recordings.
 March saw the arrival of *Rumination Year*, a six-song folk-punk set that's been in the works for several years under the studio eye of that [Surrender](https://surrendersounds.bandcamp.com/)'s Dave Williams.
 It arrived just a few weeks after *Beneath The Bridges*, a four-song split cassette pairing Grace and the Dartmouth rock trio [Designosaur](https://designosaur.bandcamp.com/).